Everything you need to know about dual agency

 Dual agency is when one agent represents both the buyer and seller in a real estate deal.

-This sets up a potential conflict of interest: an agent is supposed to negotiate on their client’s behalf, but one agent representing both sides of a sale can’t negotiate against themselves.
+This sets up a potential conflict of interest: a real estate agent is supposed to negotiate on their client’s behalf, but one agent representing both sides of a sale can’t negotiate against themselves.

 Many states have regulations designed to protect sellers and buyers from being taken advantage of by dual agents or at least to require agents to clearly disclose potential conflicts.